AB9IL.net: About Philip Collier: Airman, Radioman, Webmaster

 Radio was cool.
 I quickly discovered that most radio equipment was a mix of mathematics and physical craftsmanship.
 Designs were a balance of mathematical engineering tradeoffs.
 Stability vs tuning range, fidelity vs readability, features vs cost.
 Soon I was learning to modify my receiver in order to make it more sensitive, install better filters for better selectivity, filter the power for a better CW note, etc. In my opinion, the best learning in radio is accomplished "hands on" experimenting, tweaking, testing, and refining.
 I learned that along with experience, studying the underlying theory and mathematics is essential for radio's advancement.

 Working around the demands of career and family, I have just dabbled in radio through the last thirty years or so.
 Working as a jetliner pilot, I actually do quite a bit of HF and VHF operating, but it is mundane work: position reports, clearances, and other similar air band comms.
 I used to monitor these as a young utility DXer!
 My amateur experience consists of HF and VHF activity, with plenty of QRP operation.
 Enhanced single sideband and digimodes have been a favorite interest of mine since the late 1990s.
-My education and career have indeed focused on global travel and global communications.
+My education and career have focused on global travel and global communications.
+I'm all about the movement of people and information.

-After earning the Amateur Extra class license, my interests focused on commercial radio licensing.
+After earning the Amateur Extra class license, I became interested in commercial radio licensing.
 I studied, tested for, and earned the GROL + Radar, GMDSS Operator / Maintainer, and 2nd Class Radiotelegrapher certificates.
 Why?
 Because there is always another mountain to climb in radio!
 There is always another adventure and another aspect to master.
 Okay, there is another reason: airline careers are always subject to disruption, and it is good to have other skills for use during furloughs and between flying jobs.
 I've been tossed to the street multiple times in corporate bankruptcies.

 More recently, my activities have focused on software defined radio and digital signal processing.
 Signals can be both generated and demodulated in a computer with the proper software.
 Digital signal processing can perform amazingly for bringing radio signals up and out of the noise.
 In addition, radio networking technology makes it possible to send staggering amounts of data - enough to transfer in seconds what would take hours on voice or CW.
 That is pretty slick indeed!
 I regularly listen, from my apartment in China, to all sorts of HF broadcasts picked up in Europe, North America and elsewhere, transferred past the censors and state media via the internet.
 These signals are inaudible at my residence, as they are jammed fully to hell by the Firedrake Jammer transmitting from Hainan.